Homes and roads flooded as Storm Babet hits Ireland

 The mayor of Co Cork said one month’s rain had fallen in 24 hours.

-Flooding has caused damage and disruption in some parts of Ireland as Storm Babet hit the island.
+Flooding has caused damage and disruption in some parts of Ireland as Storm Babet hit, with the Defence Forces deployed to a town in the south of the country.

-Roads and several properties were swamped in certain areas, with Cork city and surrounding county among the places worst hit.
+Roads and several properties were swamped in certain areas, with Cork city and surrounding county among the places worst affected.

-The town of Midleton in Co Cork was impassable to traffic on Wednesday afternoon due flooded roads.
+Defence Forces personnel were deployed to the town of Midleton in Co Cork, which was impassable to traffic on Wednesday afternoon due to flooded roads.

+The units were called to assist with transporting people from affected areas.

 The orange warning issued by forecaster Met Eireann for counties Cork and Kerry ended at 1pm, for Waterford at 4pm, while it remained in place for Wexford and Wicklow until 8pm as the storm tracked northward.

-Euan Whelton, 21 from the village of Glandore, in Co Cork said he has not seen flooding “this bad” in 10 years.
+Euan Whelton, 21, from the village of Glandore, in Co Cork, said he has not seen flooding “this bad” for 10 years.

 Mr Whelton, an agriculture worker, said the Skibbereen Fire Brigade pumped water from the area for “five or six hours” on Tuesday but said it remained underwater on Wednesday afternoon.